 We can chart top-down garment shaping in a very similar way to the bottom-up method.
-Instead of doing bind-offs and decreases around the arms and neck, we'll do cast-ons and increases.
+Instead of doing bind-offs and decreases around the arms and neck, we'll do their counterparts: cast-ons and increases.

-Let's imagine a one-size vest pattern with no written-out instructions; it has only the following chart for the front and back.
+Let's imagine a one-size sweater pattern with no written-out instructions (or they're in a language we don't know); it has the following chart for what must be the front and back, because the other chart is a tapered rectangle with the wider end curved, which must be for a set-in sleeve.